smartclean/smartclean.github.io/docs/dedicated-db.md

 <img alt="Using the dedicated database" src="https://www.smartclean.io/matrix/images/Multi-Tenant-DB.png" title="Using the dedicated database" width="800"/>

+Note: The term multi-tenanted data access in the diagram means the database may store data for multiple projects, which may belong to different tenants (owners).

 ### Example use case:
 Using data queried from the database, you may fulfil or enhance your own use cases.